 - Don't get fooled!
 If a test question asks you "How many kids voted for chocolate chip?" and you don't know how many people participated in the survey, it's impossible to provide specific numbers.

 - We rely on fractions such as 1/4 or 1/2 or even phrases such as "a very small amount" or "the least amount".

-We learned all about circle graphs on Monday and Tuesday.
+We learned all about circle graphs last week.
 Here are the big ideas that were covered: